noahstier/vortx/README.md

 Using `n-imgs=60` with 24G of VRAM, some test scenes can cause OOM errors that are resolved by changing the random seed or reducing `n-imgs` or `cropsize`.

+[Here](https://drive.google.com/drive/folders/1s-i_6WiwJ9lsM48vxaTbzXsRLJfJXlrc?usp=sharing) are inference results using the provided pre-trained weights, `n-imgs=60`, and `cropsize=64`.
+The reduced test-time crop size caused a slight F-score increase to 0.656 (the paper reports 0.641).

 ## Evaluation

 ```